 The experts at GateHouse Sober Community are here for those who are looking for a beneficial program to continue their journey to long-term recovery.
 With the help of our staff and community, we want to offer assistance to anyone who is looking to improve their lives and take the steps necessary to a positive future.

-If you are searching for a sober house near MA, GateHouse Sober Community could be the answer for you.
+If you are searching for a sober living homes in NH, GateHouse Sober Community could be the answer for you.
 With more questions about our services and how we can help you, please contact us today by calling (855) GHT-3638.